Andrew-Castagno/scholometrics/churn_data_vis.md

   select(Gender, Churn) %>%
   mutate(Gender = ifelse(Gender == "Male", "Male", "Female/Nonbinary"))

-#the chisq.test function expects factors for x and y, but can recognize that there are only two values for y, and therefore treats it as a factor despite being numerical data.
+#the chisq.test function expects factors for x and y, but can recognize that there are only two values for y, and therefore treats it as a factor despite it being coded as numerical data.
 chisq.test(x = chisq_data$Gender, y = chisq_data$Churn)
 ```